Animesh-Ramesh/playListApp/README.md

 Please note that these steps assume that you have Java and a build tool (Maven) already installed on your machine(https://maven.apache.org/index.html).

-Run the backed to expose Api
+Run the Backend to expose API

 Navigate to the project directory by running the command cd playlist